Multiple Lines

 The injected code is deceptively simple, it basically downloads the payload from https://83.142.209.194/transformers.pyz: and immediately executes it.
 The filename choice is deliberate: "transformers.pyz" is designed to blend into ML development environments where the Hugging Face Transformers library is ubiquitous.
 A file with that name sitting in `/tmp` would not immediately raise suspicion during casual inspection.

 The use of `start_new_session=True` detaches the malicious process from the parent, making it harder to trace back to the import.
 Redirecting stdout and stderr to `DEVNULL` ensures no error messages or output leak to the console.
-Every detail is designed to minimize detection.
+Every detail is designed to minimize detection in the supply chain attack.

 ```python